 On the Endpoint Management APNs CSR Signing page, click Sign.
 The CSR is signed and automatically saved to your configured download folder.

-After receiving your signed Certificate Signing Request (CSR) from Citrix, submit it to Apple to obtain the APNs certificate.
+After receiving your signed Certificate Signing Request (CSR) from Citrix, submit the CSR to Apple to obtain the APNs certificate needed to import into Endpoint Management.

 Some users have reported problems logging into the Apple Push Portal.
-As an alternative, you can log on to the Apple Developer Portal before going to the identity.apple.com link in Step 1.
+As an alternative, you can log on to the Apple Developer Portal.
+You can then follow these steps.

 Click Create a Certificate.

 Click Choose File, browse to the signed CSR on your computer, and then click Upload.
-A confirmation message indicates that the upload is successful.
+A confirmation message indicates that the upload succeeds.

 Click Download to retrieve the .pem certificate.

-To create a .pfx APNs certificate by using Microsoft IIS
+Create a PKCS #12 file by using Microsoft IIS

-Use the same IIS server for this task as the server you used to generate the CSR.
+Use the same IIS server for this task that you used to generate the CSR.

 Open Microsoft IIS.